Wytamma/GISAIDR/README.md

 ## Select a database

-The EpiCoV database is selected, however, GISAIDR also works with the EpiRSV database (limited testing).
+The EpiCoV database is selected by default, however, GISAIDR also works with the EpiRSV database (limited testing).
 ```R
 credentials <- login(username = username, password = password, database="EpiRSV")
 ```